-- A. No person shall sell a firearm for money, goods, services, or anything else of value unless (i) he has obtained verification from a licensed dealer in firearms that information on the prospective purchaser has been submitted for a criminal history record information check as set out in § 18.2-308.2:2 and that a determination has been received from the Department of State Police that the prospective purchaser is not prohibited under state or federal law from possessing a firearm or such sale is specifically exempted by state or federal law and (ii) at least five days have elapsed from the time the prospective purchaser completed the written consent form provided by the Department of State Police to have a designated licensed dealer obtain criminal history record information.
-The Department of State Police shall provide a means by which sellers may obtain from designated licensed dealers the approval or denial of firearm transfer requests, based on criminal history record information checks.
-The processes established shall conform to the provisions of § 18.2-308.2:2, and the definitions and provisions of § 18.2-308.2:2 regarding criminal history record information checks shall apply to this section mutatis mutandis.
-The designated dealer may charge and retain an additional fee not to exceed \$15 for obtaining a criminal history record information check on behalf of a seller. - B. Notwithstanding the provisions of subsection A and unless otherwise prohibited by state or federal law, a person may sell a firearm to another person if: - 1.
-The sale of a firearm is to an authorized representative of the Commonwealth or any subdivision thereof as part of an authorized voluntary gun buy-back or give-back program;
+307 A. No person shall sell a firearm for money, goods, services, or anything else of value unless (i) 308 he has obtained verification from a licensed dealer in firearms that information on the prospective 309 purchaser has been submitted for a criminal history record information check as set out in § 18.2-308.2:2 310 and that a determination has been received from the Department of State Police that the prospective 311 purchaser is not prohibited under state or federal law from possessing a firearm or such sale is specifically 312 exempted by state or federal law and (ii) at least three days have elapsed from the time the prospective 313 purchaser completed the written consent form provided by the Department of State Police to have a 314 designated licensed dealer obtain criminal history record information, unless there is a declaration of a 315 national emergency by the United States government due to an imminent threat of enemy attack or 316 invasion of the United States, in which case the three-day waiting period shall be suspended for the 317 duration of the declared national emergency.
+The Department of State Police shall provide a means by 318 which sellers may obtain from designated licensed dealers the approval or denial of firearm transfer 319 requests, based on criminal history record information checks.
+The processes established shall conform to